AdrienneGast/BearDepredation/FR-IT/README.md

               raster[raster != 0]
               ```
               their distance if 0 because they are the targeted category.

-This can be done for TCD, AgriTree, Shrub, ESM, Waterbodies, Roads

-ESM: distance to nearest settlement will be computed at 2.5m (if possible) then resample at 20m resolution for more exactitude
-However, how do we do for roads ? do we rasterize or not?

 2. **Proximity (distance raster) QGis**

 It is faster than in R. Compute all the distances from each centroid of cell to nearest target values cell, i.e. here compute the distance between cell value 0 to nearest cell value != 0.
-The cells that are at 0m distance are the cells containing the feature.
+The cells that are at 0m distance are the cells containing the feature (so the closest)!
 ok TCD
 ok AgriTree
 ok FootTrails
 ok Waterbodies
 ok PavedRoads
 ok Track
-ok Shrub => Choose between distance or proportion
+ok Shrub
 Distance done

-Proportion 250m
-ESM :
+## COMPUTE PROPORTION OF LANDCOVER TYPE IN BUFFER

+Please see script Proportion.R
+(R::focal and R::focalWeight)

+Radius define as 250m (buffer of radius 250m) to have a proportion of cell that are the feature around each focal cell (proportion of feature neighbor)